 Heavy rainfall or earthquakes can cause a landslide.
-Human activities, such as removal of trees and vegetation, steep roadside cuttings or leaking water pipes can also cause landslides.
-Some warning signs are:
+Human activities can also cause landslides.
+These can include:

 It’s important to recognise the warning signs and act quickly.